mfherbst/awk-course/README.md

 current ``.profile`` in case these files exist.

 ## Course page
-Further information about the course can be found on the [course website](http://blog.mfhs.eu/teaching/introduction-to-awk-programming-2016/).
+The **solutions** to the exercises as well as some further information about the course can be found on the [course website](http://blog.mfhs.eu/teaching/introduction-to-awk-programming-2016/).